Back to All Events

 Foundations demand rigid outcomes that ignore context, extract stories, and reinforce white dominant metrics of success.

-Grantees and applicants lack visibility into how decisions are made, leading to confusion and mistrust.
+Grantees and applicants often lack visibility into how decisions are made, which can lead to confusion and mistrust.

 Foundations solicit feedback after funding cycles, but grantees rarely see their input reflected in policy or practice.